Vaisakhi: Puthandu

 Puthandu, also known as Puthuvarusham or Tamil New Year, is the first day of the month Chithirai on the Tamil calendar.
 On this day, Tamil people greet each other by saying "Puttāṇṭu vāḻttukkaḷ!" or "Iṉiya puttāṇṭu nalvāḻttukkaḷ!", which is equivalent to "Happy New Year".
 The day is observed as a family time.
 Households clean up the house, prepare a tray with fruits, flowers and auspicious items, light up the family Puja altar and visit their local temples.
 People wear new clothes and youngsters go to elders to pay respects and seek their blessings, then the family sits down to a vegetarian feast.

 Jur Sital in Bihar

 In the Mithila region of Bihar and Nepal, the new year is celebrated as Jur Sital.
 It is traditional to use lotus leaves to serve sattu (powdered meal derived from grains of red gram and jau (Hordeum vulgare) and other ingredients) to the family members.

 Hindu celebrations elsewhere

 Pakistan

 Vaisakhi is an important among Pakistani Hindus.
-In Undivided Punjab, it was attended by around 10,000 pilgrims who were mostly Hindus.
+In Undivided Punjab, the Hindu Shrine of Katas Raj was known for its Vaisakhi fair.
+It was attended by around 10,000 pilgrims who were mostly Hindus.
 Similarly, at the shrine of Bairagi Baba Ram Thaman, a Vaisakhi fair was held annually since 16th century CE which was attended by around 60,000 Hindu pilgrims and Bairagi saints from all over India used to throng the shrine.
 The 1961 Muzaffargarh District Census Report claims that Vaisakhi is associated with bullock racing and is a common festivity among the cultivators.